leelamadhav07/Task-Tracker/README.md

 🛢️ Switch to persistent database (MySQL/PostgreSQL) for production

-🤝 Contribution
+🤝 Contributing

+Contributions are welcome!
+To contribute:

-Fork this repository
+Fork the repository

-Create your feature branch:
+Create a new branch

-git checkout -b feature-name
+git checkout -b feature/your-feature

-Commit your changes:
+Commit your changes

-git commit -m "Added new feature"

-Push to the branch:

-git push origin feature-name

 Open a Pull Request